-- 2. Approval of all plant material shall be obtained from Project Manager prior to any planting being undertaken. - 3.
-The name and location of nursery grower, as well as genetic origin and hardiness of root stock or seed source is required to be submitted at time of tree stock approval. - 4.
-Imported plant material must be accompanied with necessary permits and import licenses and Conform to Federal, Provincial or Territorial regulations. - 5.
+- 1. The default Municipal Tree Planting Contract will be that the City of Thunder Bay will supply tree stock for planting and in this case no approval of tree stock will be required.
+However, in the case where the Contactor has been contracted to supply and deliver the tree stock, approval of all plant material shall be obtained from Project Manager prior to any planting being undertaken. - The name and location of nursery grower, as well as genetic origin and hardiness of root stock or seed source is required to be submitted at time of tree stock approval. - Imported plant material must be accompanied with necessary permits and import licenses and Conform to Federal, Provincial or Territorial regulations. - 4.
 All trees to retain original nursery tags indicating full botanical name until acceptance inspection.

-1.7 Notification of Planting and Planting Installation Demonstration
+2.4 Notification of Planting and Planting Installation Demonstration

-The Developer/Contractor shall provide the Manager with:
+The Contractor shall provide the Manager with: